 When it comes to laptops, not every country has the American obsession with the latest technology (or access to it).
 This is where thinking through your “what-ifs” beforehand can help you down the road.

 Life as a digital nomad comes with certain challenges that are specific to life on the road.
-Anyone who has ever looked at digital nomad blogs will probably have come across some of the commonly listed drawbacks to the lifestyle, such as loneliness and lack of accountability.
+Anyone who has ever looked at the digital nomad movement on blogs or interviews will probably have come across some of the commonly listed drawbacks to the lifestyle, such as loneliness and lack of accountability.

 Picking the wrong destination can make life a lot more difficult than it needs to be.
 Even if a location has all the essentials for online work in place, life can be very different from what you expected.

 Here are some of the things you should consider or at least look into before you go.

 To some, a job that consists of you, a screen and a cup of coffee can be appealing, and rightfully so.
 I mean, wouldn’t you like to be in control of how, when, and where you work?

 While the digital nomad lifestyle certainly has its advantages, it comes at a price as it gets lonely pretty quickly.
 Finding yourself in paradise but without friends or colleagues can be a disappointing pill to swallow.